Skip to main content

 Vague user definitionDefine in writing; get confirmation of your specific setup

-Subprocessors can change silentlyAdd notice + objection right to DPA
+Subprocessors can change silentlyAdd notice and objection right to DPA

 Before You Sign

-• Contracts above $50,000/year: Legal review is worth the cost.
+• Contracts above $50,000 a year: Legal review is worth the cost.
 Share this checklist with counsel.